isiSantaCruz.com

 While frequent and thorough handwashing and avoiding touching your face may help somewhat,

-probably the MAIN way the virus is spread is
+MAIN way the virus is spread is

 from an infected person breathing out (or sneezing, coughing) virus-infected moisture,